We all know there are a variety of flavours in vapour. But the science of flavour is much more complex – and fascinating – than it seems.

 The Vuse Flavour wheel

-At Vuse, we use a flavour wheel to divide and subdivide taste into aroma territories, sub-territories, flavour profiles, feel, and intensity levels.
-That gives us a guide which helps us to concoct a multitude of blending combinations, and add ‘notes’ from one territory of a flavour to another.
+The science of flavour is much more complex than many might think and involves much more than just taste.
+Aroma, sensations and even background sounds are all part of the process, with the two less well-known aspects of flavour; interoception and trigeminality contributing to the overall experience of flavour.
+At Vuse our flavourists use a flavour wheel, to divide and subdivide taste into aroma territories, sub-territories, flavour profiles, feel, and intensity levels.
+Providing a guide which helps us to concoct a multitude of blending combinations, and add ‘notes’ from one territory of a flavour to another.